1917 Georgia Tech Golden Tornado football team: National champions

 On December 8, the Golden Tornado celebrated its national-championship season at a team dinner at the Druid Hills Golf Club in Atlanta.
 Each member was presented with a gold football inscribed with the words "National Champions".
 Clarke Mathes, William Thweatt, Dan Whelchel, Theodore Shaver, and William Higgins had already enlisted in the U. S. Marines for the First World War; a week later, Si Bell, Jim Fellers, Pup Phillips, and Charles Johnson also left for the Marines.

 Heisman challenged Pop Warner's Pittsburgh team to a postseason game to determine a national champion, but since they did not play until the following season, Tech was named national champion.
 Although the Golden Tornado was invited to play the 4–3 Oregon team in the Rose Bowl, by then many players had joined the war effort.

 Legacy

 "I consider the 1917 Tech team the best football I have ever coached", Heisman said.
 "It's the best team I have seen in my long career as a coach.
 I was lucky in having under me a team whose members possessed much natural ability and who played the game intelligently.
 I have never seen a team that, as a whole, was so fast in the composite."
 For many years, it was considered "the greatest football team the South had ever produced".
 According to a contemporary New York Sun account, "Georgia Tech looms up as one of the truly great teams of all time."

 Personnel

 Depth chart

-The following chart provides a visual depiction of Tech's lineup during the 1917 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tech's lineup during the 1917 season with games started at the position reflected in parentheses.
 The chart mimics the offense after the jump shift has taken place.